 None proposed by the developer.
-However, residents may participate in the City of Canton's Vanpool Program.
+However, the City of Canton operates a Vanpool Program that residents may participate in.

 What transportation demand management strategies does the developer propose (carpool, flextime, transit subsidy, etc.)?

 The development PASSES the ARC's Air Quality Benchmark test.